Ever Decreasing Circles: Synopsis

 Richard Briers plays Martin Bryce, an obsessive, middle-aged man at the centre of his local suburban community in Mole Valley, Surrey.
 This relatively unsympathetic character was the antithesis of Tom Good.
 Briers said that it was his favourite sitcom role.
 The show's signature running gag (which appeared in almost every episode) was Martin walking past the telephone in his hallway and turning the receiver around.

 Martin is married to the domesticated and patient Ann (Penelope Wilton) and has a settled, orderly lifestyle until he encounters their new next-door neighbour, ex-British Army officer and Cambridge Blue Paul Ryman (Peter Egan).
 Paul is everything Martin is not – adventurous, laissez-faire, flippant, witty, handsome and charming; in the words of Martin, a "couldn't care less, come on life ... amuse me, merchant".
-He attempts to join in with the activities of Martin and his friends, but his fresh thinking causes Martin to see him as a rival who might want to "take over" Martin's self-appointed role as organiser.
+Paul can not only call upon the services of an endless number of "mates" from numerous walks of life who are more than willing to do him a favour, but also claims to be on friendship terms with a number of celebrities (Sean Connery, Tony Meo, John Dankworth etc).
+This further isolates Martin, whose friend base is quite limited, to the extent that it becomes an obsession.
+Paul attempts to join in with the activities of Martin and his friends, but his fresh thinking causes Martin to see him as a rival who might want to "take over" Martin's self-appointed role as organiser.
 Martin's obsession with order and stability also leads him to get upset at Paul's minor changes to routine, such as sitting at a different table in the local pub.
-Paul runs his own business, a hair salon, and later, a health studio.
+Paul runs his own business, a hair salon, (which Martin always refers to as a 'barbers'), and later, a health studio.
 Martin, by contrast, has a humdrum white-collar job at Mole Valley Valves, a local company.

 The other regular characters were Howard and Hilda Hughes (Stanley Lebor and Geraldine Newman), another married couple who generally add lighter humour to the plots.
 They are long-standing friends and neighbours of Martin's, who share some of his obsessiveness whilst having plenty of quirks of their own (such as often wearing "his and hers" matching outfits), but are also attracted by Paul's personality.
 Although Howard and Hilda are often seen as being rather timid, they have strong moral values and can be very forthright in chastising other characters (usually Martin or Paul) when they believe them to have done something wrong.